JHchan63/Cyclistic-Bike-Share-Analysis/README.md

 <img width="427" height="308" alt="image" src="https://github.com/user-attachments/assets/88868acb-20d8-41fb-ae66-459f61a54537" />
 <br>

-*  Annual members in Cyclistic were the significanntly higher proportion which is 63% in total compare to the casual riders in 2024.
+*  Annual members in Cyclistic were the significantly higher proportion which is 63% in total compared to the casual riders in 2024.

 ### Total Rides by Day of the Week
 ![Chart 2 Screenshot](insert_image_link_here)